-- 1. SSB{vegr-1} the observed spawn deposition from the previous season - 2.
-YOY{year-3} the Catch Per Unit Effort (CPUE) of Young of the Year (YOY) Herring from April to October three years prior - 3.
-SST{Jul-Sep} The average Sea Surface Temperate (SST) between July and September prior to the upcoming season
+- 1. SSByear-1 the observed spawn deposition from the previous season - 2.
+YOYyear-3 the Catch Per Unit Effort (CPUE) of Young of the Year (YOY) Herring from April to October three years prior - 3.
+SSTJul-Sep The average Sea Surface Temperate (SST) between July and September prior to the upcoming season

 The above-described model explains more variability, mechanistically supports what is known about Herring stocks, and reduces predictive error when compared to the current method.
 The synthesis of different environmental and ecosystem data into a multivariate forecasting equation may promote proactive, rather than reactive, management, and foster an interdisciplinary approach to ecosystem-based fisheries management.
-The currently used method is available as a backup should data be unavailable or should environmental changes compromise the predictive power of the model.
+The FMP adopts this multi-indicator predictive model as an option for estimating the coming season's SSB in San Francisco Bay, contingent upon availability of necessary input data and continued predictive power by the model.
+Spawn deposition surveys remain the default method for determining SSB.